-The Internal Revenue Code is lengthy and complex, which can sometimes mean that your personal income tax return will be riddled with errors and omissions.
+The Internal Revenue Code is lengthy and complex, which can sometimes mean that your personal income tax return includes some errors and omissions.
 The IRS allows you to voluntarily correct the mistakes you later discover by filing an amended tax return.
 However, you have to adhere to all eligibility criteria before filing the amendment.

 Staying within the statute of limitations for filing a tax amendment